jilstingray/presto-excel/README.md

 # Presto Excel Connector

-Based on [presto-localcsv](https://github.com/dongqianwei/presto-localcsv) and [presto-google-sheets](https://github.com/prestodb/presto/tree/master/presto-google-sheets), this connector allows Presto to query data stored in local Excel files.
+This connector allows Presto to query data stored in stored Excel files from local or SFTP storage.

-Currently, the connector supports `select` on local / SFTP Excel files.
+Currently, the connector supports `select` on the first sheets of `.xls`, `.xlsx` files.

 ## Compile

-Download the source code of Presto from [GitHub](https://github.com/prestodb/presto/), copy `presto-excel` into it, and add the following line to `pom.xml` under `presto-root` module:
+Download the source code of Presto from [GitHub](https://github.com/prestodb/presto/), copy `presto-excel` into it, and add the following line to `pom.xml` under the root module:

 ```xml
 <module>presto-excel</module>
 ```

-Build Presto.

 ## Configuration